 Barry Epstein joined the American Bankers Association in 2004 and is currently its Senior Vice President/Controller and the Treasurer for several of the association’s subsidiaries.
 He oversees and is currently responsible for fTLD’s accounting, finance, and treasury requirements.

-Chris Feeney is the President of BITS, the technology division of the Financial Services Roundtable, where he works with the nation’s largest financial institutions and policymakers in promoting safety and soundness in cybersecurity, fraud and with firms on emerging technologies in the financial industry.
+Chris Feeney is the Executive Vice President & President, BITS, the technology policy division of the Bank Policy Institute, where he works with the nation’s largest financial institutions to discuss and promote current and emerging technology, foster innovation, reduce fraud and improve cybersecurity and risk management practices for the financial sector.

 Tom Greco is the Vice President and Senior Counsel for Contracts and Technology at the American Bankers Association and focuses on business, technology and legal issues as a member of the association’s General Counsel’s office.
 His is responsible for fTLD’s in-house legal counsel.

 Sam Lisker is the American Bankers Association’s Senior Vice President for Finance, Administration and Industry Providers with ABA’s Professional Development Group, which provides professional development, education and training to the financial services industry.

 Heather Wyson-Constantine is a Vice President with the American Bankers Association’s Center for Payments and Cybersecurity.
 She is responsible for business continuity and disaster recovery, physical security and cybersecurity initiatives.